Morning Pages are a way to bring clarity, calm, and solutions

 • Get on with your day

-1. First, you get any nagging worries out of your head and down on to paper.
-This makes you calmer and brings you a clearer mind, enabling you to get on with your day
+This simple process will bring you three important benefits.
+First, you get any nagging worries out of your head and down on to paper.
+This makes you calmer and brings you a clearer mind.
+Second, writing without thinking often surfaces unexpected insights.
+And third, as well as bringing you a better understanding of what is happening, Morning Pages will often bring you solutions

-Adapted from Inner Leadership: a framework and tools for building inspiration in times of change.
+Adapted from The Churning, Inner Leadership: a framework and a set of tools for building inspiration in a time of change.

 You can sign up to daily posts here.